 Not all insects are pests.
-Sure, mosquitoes are annoying and no one wants flies buzzing around their ears, but most insects are innocuous and some are downright beneficial.
+Sure, mosquitoes are annoying and some carry disease, and no one wants flies buzzing around their ears, but most insects are innocuous and some are downright beneficial.

 When it comes to the garden, pests such as aphids, mites, root maggots, and grubs can wreck havoc with some plants.
 On the other hand, others, such as lady bugs, praying mantis, and green lacewing, help control the balance of the garden and allow the plants to flourish.

 “Good” and “Bad” Insects

 We’ve all heard of the food chain, and, unless you have abused chemical additives and sprays, it’s alive and well in your garden, doing its job to maintain a healthy balance.
 This includes insects that eat others.